-The ESPP is a shareholder approved plan under which substantially all employees may purchase the Company's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
+The ESPP is a stockholder approved plan under which substantially all employees may purchase the Company's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
 An employee's payroll deductions under the ESPP are limited to 10% of the employee's salary and employees may not purchase more than \$25,000 of stock during any calendar year.
-As of March 31, 2014, 3.0 million shares were reserved for future issuance under the Purchase Plan.
-The first purchase date of the ESPP is August 1, 2014.
+As of March 31, 2015, 3.0 million shares were reserved for future issuance under the Purchase Plan.